turingschool/front-end-curriculum/lessons/introduction-to-javascript.md

 ### Conditionals

 We can write conditionals in JavaScript too!
-There are a few differences from ruby.

 ```js
 var cookie = "chocolate chip"